myabdulai/Developing-Subgroup-Specific-AI-Models-for-Predicting-30-Day-Readmission-with-Diabetes/README.md

 This project develops global and subgroup-specific machine learning models to predict 30-day hospital readmission among diabetic patients using the UCI Diabetes 130-US Hospitals dataset.
 Hospital readmission is a critical quality metric, and early identification of high-risk patients can significantly improve care coordination and reduce healthcare costs.

-By stratifying patients according to their primary diagnosis—including Circulatory, Respiratory, and Endocrine/Nutritional/Metabolic/Immune (ENMI) categories—the project demonstrates that subgroup-specific models provide superior predictive accuracy, stronger recall, and more clinically interpretable feature importance patterns compared to a single global model.
+By stratifying patients according to their primary diagnosis including Circulatory, Respiratory, and Endocrine/Nutritional/Metabolic/Immune (ENMI) categories—the project demonstrates that subgroup-specific models provide superior predictive accuracy, stronger recall, and more clinically interpretable feature importance patterns compared to a single global model.
 These results highlight the value of personalized, diagnosis-specific AI models in clinical decision support.

 <h2><strong>🎯 Project Objectives</strong></h2>